ManojPatil806/IPL_2023_analysis/README.md

 - Azure Data Factory (ADF) is responsible for the execution of Azure Datarbicks notebooks as well as monitoring them.
 We import data from github repository to Azure Data Lake Storage Gen2 (ADLS).
 The raw data is stored in the container at raw-ipl-data (landing zone).
 - The transform data in Azure Databricks load into the Azure SQL DB using JDBC connection
 - Make the connection in Power BI with Azure Sql DB to generate report.

-#### Step1 :
-- Using copy activity in Azure Data Factory load the raw data from github repo to ADLS gen2.

 ## Azure Resources Required for this Project: